 - click on My Stories under your Profile

 - click Import Stories

 - add the URL to your blog post

 - edit your blog post (check that everything is where it should be)

 Getting guest blog posting opportunities in Medium is also easier than applying to the same publications outside of Medium, so it's worth a shot.

-You can use hashtags for Twitter, Pinterest and Instagram.
+You can use hashtags for Twitter and Instagram.

-Hashtags are keywords that indicate the topic of a post.
+Hashtags are keywords that give people an idea about the topic of a post.

-No idea how they work on Instagram and I still have my doubts about the effect they have on Pinterest searches.
+To be honest, I have no idea how they work on Instagram.
 But not using them on Twitter is a big mistake: